prometheus/docs/content/docs/introduction/overview.md

 [Cloud Native Computing Foundation](https://cncf.io/) in 2016
 as the second hosted project, after [Kubernetes](http://kubernetes.io/).

+Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

 For more elaborate overviews of Prometheus, see the resources linked from the [media](/docs/introduction/media/) section.